-You read and reread it, still can’t understand what Shakespeare meant when he wrote:
+Even after reading and rereading it, you still can’t understand what Shakespeare meant when he wrote:

 “Young men’s love then lies

-Even looking up each word in the dictionary is no use.
-So, the only thing left to do is to move on to a different poet and accept that you gave it your all.
+Even searching every word in the dictionary is of no use.
+Therefore, the only option remaining is to explore another poet and acknowledge that you gave it your best effort.

-Unfortunately, reaching out to the person that hurt you would only amplify the pain you are currently feeling.
-Whether you admit or not, the only reason you would want to reconnect is for validation and a sense of identity that is no longer there.
-Searching for validation is a way of giving them additional power over us and of our feelings.
-Maybe you were in total bliss and too blind to realize the relationship was gradually dying.
-Who knows, there could be countless possibilities.
+Unfortunately, reaching out to the person who hurt you can only amplify the pain you’re currently feeling.
+Whether you admit it or not, the only reason you’d want to reconnect is for validation and to maintain a sense of identity that no longer exists.
+Searching for validation gives them additional power over us and our feelings.
+Perhaps you were in total bliss and too blind to notice that the relationship was slowly fading away.
+Who knows?
+There could be countless possibilities.

-A great way to express your anger and say what was left unsaid is to write them a letter and then burn it.
-The letter would be for your well-being and to help you come to terms with the breakup so you can close that chapter and move on.
-Don’t know what to write, then start with how mad, angry, and disappointed you are with how things ended.
+A great way to express your anger and say what was left unsaid is to write a letter and then burn it.
+This letter can be a powerful tool for your well-being, helping you come to terms with the breakup and enabling you to close that chapter and move on.
+Not sure where to begin?
+Start by expressing your intense feelings of anger, frustration, and disappointment regarding how things ended.

-Time will become your best ally when realizing why things had to happen the way they did.
-Maybe you had to go through that nasty heartbreak to start finding love deep within yourself and for self-discovery.
+Time will become your best ally when you realize why things had to happen the way they did.
+Maybe you had to go through that nasty heartbreak to begin finding love deep within yourself and for self-discovery.

-That kind of thinking does not happen overnight, actually, it could take months or years for you to come to terms with it.
-In the end, the closure you will obtain after all the extensive work you put into getting over them will convey into serenity.
-The type of peace that is priceless!
-Soon, you will discover you no longer have to lower your standards to obtain what you deserve.
+That kind of thinking doesn’t happen overnight.
+Actually, it could take months or even years for you to come to terms with it.
+But in the end, the closure you’ll obtain after all the extensive work you put into getting over them will bring you serenity.
+It’s the kind of peace that is truly priceless!
+Soon enough, you’ll realize that you no longer have to compromise your standards to attain what you truly deserve.